41 Easy Fourth of July Decorations to Get You in the Holiday Spirit

 Patriotic Treat Tags

 Turn ordinary picnic items into adorable Fourth of July decor with simple paper accents.
-We love the way these fun words and phrases turn ordinary ice cream cones into festive Fourth of July desserts.
-Simply print onto plain paper and cut to fit your ice cream cone.
-Secure with a small drop of glue.
+We love the way these fun words and phrases turn ordinary ice cream cones ($2, Target) into festive Fourth of July desserts.
+Simply print onto plain paper and cut to fit your ice cream cone, then secure with a small drop of glue.

 Patriotic Paper Lanterns